Table of Contents

 This will display as an "add filters" link above the grid:

 The grid will update as soon as a filter is added to the Live App and multiple filters can be added as needed.
 You can also set here if the available fields to filter are limited to the grid columns or all of the grid fields.

 Use a filter menu

-Enabling a filter menu will present links with predefined filters above the table.
+Enabling a filter menu will present links with predefined filters above the grid.
 The user cannot change these filters.
 Clicking the will filter menu links will filter the records based on the rules you create.